Help your loved ones whip up a delight in the kitchen with one of these gifts that will take their cooking game to the next level.

 Plus they look really professional too which is always a bonus!

-So, a high quality chopping board like the John Boos end grain maple wood block is a lovely gift to give to a home cook.
+So, a high quality wooden chopping board like the John Boos end grain maple wood block is a lovely gift to give to a home cook.

-As they are thick, durable, attractive, and pass food safety requirements for professional kitchens.
+Because these are the chopping boards that even the top chefs like to use, as they are thick, durable, attractive, and pass food safety requirements for professional kitchens.